Grazeley Parochial CE (Aided) Primary School

 PSHE Education (Personal, Social, Health and Economic Education) is a planned programme of learning through which children learn the knowledge, understanding and skills they need to successfully manage their lives. giving them resilience and hope for the future.
 PSHE Education develops the qualities and attributes children need to thrive as individuals, family members and members of society as they learn how to be a member of a loving community.

-At Grazeley Parochial Primary School, we use the Coram SCARF PSHE programme to support our teaching.
-The whole school covers the same theme each half term with each year group learning about different aspects of that theme over a series of six lessons.
-It also includes on-line workshop a year for each class.
-In Years 5&6 this covers different aspects of drug and alcohol education, while for Years 1-4 there are different themes chosen to reflect the varying needs of each class each year.
+We use the Coram SCARF PSHE Education programme to support our teaching.
+The whole school covers the same theme each half term, each theme being one of our golden threads, with each year group learning about different aspects of that theme over a series of six lessons.
+It also includes one on-line workshop a year for each class.
+In Years 5&6 this covers different aspects of drug and alcohol education, while for Years 1-4 the themes covered include keeping safe with my friends, feelings, my healthy brain and body and what makes me ‘me’.

 Children in FS are taught PSHE through the Foundation Stage Curriculum and staff use stories and games as well as the suggested teaching activities on the SCARF planning.
 More detail can be found about this in the Foundation Stage area of our website.